hrvthzslt/personal-site/content/posts/create-custom-keyboard-layout-with-qmk-for-no-reason/index.md

 <!--more-->

 If you're a good observer, the title says there was no good reason to compile QMK, but I was talking about some problem.
-Don't be confused; this whole thing could have been handled without compiling QMK.
+Don't be confused, this whole thing could have been handled without compiling QMK.

 ## Peaceful Times

 Not so long ago, I wrote about my custom [layout](/posts/making-a-better-keyboard-layout) that was applied with software in the OS itself.
 I happen to have mechanical keyboards that can be programmed themselves.
-You saw big words here like **QMK** and **VIA**; let's clear them up.
+You saw big words here like **QMK** and **VIA**.
+Let's clear them up!

 - **QMK** is a keyboard firmware that controls key mapping, lighting, and other features of a keyboard.
 - **VIA** is a software that allows you to configure your keyboard in a graphical interface without flashing it.